tpgoffline/tpg-offline-iOS/iOS/Pods/SwiftTweaks/README.md

 public static let colorTint = Tweak("General", "Colors", "Tint", UIColor.blueColor())
 ```

-There are also *really* nifty `TweakGroupTemplate` types, like this one for iOS spring animations:
+There are also helpful `TweakGroupTemplate` types, like this one for iOS spring animations:
 ```swift
 public static let buttonAnimation = SpringAnimationTweakTemplate("Animation", "Button Animation")
 ```

-There are also templates for “basic” `UIView` animations, `UIEdgeInsets`, and best of all - you can create your own `TweakGroupTemplate` type and contribute ‘em back here!
+There are templates for “basic” `UIView` animations, `UIEdgeInsets`, and best of all - you can create your own `TweakGroupTemplate` type and contribute ‘em back here!

 ![Tweaks](https://github.com/Khan/SwiftTweaks/blob/master/Images/SwiftTweaks%20Demo.gif?raw=true)